These French-style crêpes thin pancakes have a little twist as they are prepared with chestnut flour. It gives an incredible taste, a must try.

-This recipe is not made with 100% chestnut flour otherwize the taste might be too strong so it’s a mix with wheat flour but you can use your usual cornstarch, rice or other flour if you want a gluten free recipe.
+This recipe is not made with 100% chestnut flour otherwise the taste might be too strong so it’s a mix with wheat flour but you can use your usual cornstarch, rice, or other flour if you want a gluten-free recipe.

 What will you garnish crêpes with?
 There are so many possibilities.
 I admit that I like them simply with sugar and butter (salted butter and brown sugar to be more precise, sometimes Muscovado sugar or coconut sugar).

-Combine all dry ingredients, add eggs, mix, then melted butter and finally milk, continuously stirring.
+Combine all dry ingredients, add eggs, mix, then melt butter and finally milk, continuously stirring.